ramiy/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.2.2 =
+* Fixes a bug that prevented the donation form from working correctly when the donor is not logged in.

 = 1.2.1 =
 * Including missing files from 1.2.0 release.